MarkBaber/AlphaTHLT/AlphaTHLT/Timing/README.md

 HLT timing studies
 ==================

-Use the TSG machines vocms003 or vocms004 for timing, to source CMS-SW:
+Use the TSG machines vocms003 or vocms004 for timing, to source CMS-SW:<br>
 <code>
 source /data/release/cmssw/cmsset_default.sh
 </code>